LunCoSim/astropad/ARCHITECTURE.md

 # Zenit Project Architecture

-This document outlines the architecture of the Zenit project, providing a guide for developers and contributors.
+This document outlines the architecture of the Astropad project, providing a guide for developers and contributors.

 ## 1. Core Principles